darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 If you are interested in the reasons behind manipulating the primaries to create a custom color space, read on.
 Otherwise, skip this section: it is not necessary in order to use the module.

-With a per-channel curve, input component values that are below the pivot are attenuated by the curve; those above the pivot will be accentuated.
+With a per-channel curve, input component values that are below the pivot are attenuated by the curve; those above the pivot will be amplified.
 Saturated colors have at least one component that is close to 0 (recall that if R, G and B are similar in value, the color is closer to gray, whereas fully saturated display-referred primary and secondary colors only have components with 0 and 1 values, like (1, 0, 0) for red, or (0, 1, 1) for cyan).
 The tone mapping curve will push those 'close to 0' input components even closer to 0, and high values towards 1, leading to either pure primary or pure secondary colors.
-And, since at least one component will end up near 0, no matter how bright the input is, it will never be mapped to white: not only is its hue determined by the Notorious 6 effect, its brightness is also limited to the brightness of the primary or secondary color it ends up mapped to.
+And, since at least one component will end up near 0, no matter how bright the input is, it will never be mapped to white: not only is its hue determined by the Notorious 6 effect, its luminance is also limited to the luminance of the primary or secondary color it ends up mapped to.
 Its saturation will also never drop, due to the close-to-0 component.

 AgX applies a trick to get around this: it uses a custom color space to apply the curves.
 This space has 'inset' and 'rotated' primaries; the first of those means desaturated colours, the second a skew (shifting slightly shifting reds towards blue or green, and a similar shift for the other two primary colors).
 Desaturation helps, because less saturated colors are less affected by the Notorious 6 (the lowest component of the color is increased, while the high-valued components are reduced).
 Rotation of the primaries changes to what secondary colors the tone-mapped colors converge.